ringcentral/ringcentral-api-docs/docs/basics/rate-limits.md

 The Amazon Web Services SDK implements a feature called [exponential backoff](https://docs.aws.amazon.com/general/latest/gr/api-retries.html), excerpted below:

-> In addition to simple retries, each AWS SDK implements exponential backoff algorithm for better flow control.
+> In addition to simple retries, each AWS SDK implements an exponential backoff algorithm for better flow control.
 The idea behind exponential backoff is to use progressively longer waits between retries for consecutive error responses.
 You should implement a maximum delay interval, as well as a maximum number of retries.
 The maximum delay interval and maximum number of retries are not necessarily fixed values, and should be set based on the operation being performed, as well as other local factors, such as network latency.
 >
 > Most exponential backoff algorithms use jitter (randomized delay) to prevent successive collisions.
 Because you aren't trying to avoid such collisions in these cases, you don't need to use this random number.
 However, if you use concurrent clients, jitter can help your requests succeed faster.
 For more information, see the blog post for Exponential Backoff and Jitter.